Sociology Department Colloquia

 Professor Zakia Salime

-, in conjunction with graduate students Alex Demshock and Jomaira Salas, presents a two-day conference entitled "Neoliberalism: Spaces of Contention", April 14-15 at the Ruth Dill Johnson Crockett building on Douglass campus.
+, in conjunction with graduate student Jomaira Salas, presents a two-day conference entitled "Neoliberalism: Spaces of Contention", April 14-15 at the Ruth Dill Johnson Crockett building on Douglass campus.
 Details can be found in the link to the conference program here

 Neoliberalism: Spaces of Contention